-We are a diagnostics company pioneering the field of molecular cytology focusing on genomic solutions that resolve diagnostic ambiguity and enable physicians to make more informed treatment decisions at an early stage of patient care.
+We are a diagnostics company pioneering the field of molecular cytology, focusing on genomic solutions that resolve diagnostic ambiguity and enable physicians to make more informed treatment decisions at an early stage of patient care.
 By improving preoperative diagnostic accuracy, we aim to help patients avoid unnecessary invasive procedures while reducing healthcare costs.
-Our first commercial solution, the Afirma® Thyroid FNA Analysis, or Afirma, addresses a significant unmet need in thyroid nodule diagnosis.
-In the United States alone, physicians perform over 525,000 fine needle aspiration, or FNA, biopsies annually on thyroid nodules that are suspicious for cancer.
+Our first commercial solution, the Afirma Thyroid FNA Analysis, or Afirma, provides a comprehensive approach for assessing thyroid nodules, centered on the proprietary Gene Expression Classifier, or GEC, to resolve ambiguity in diagnosis.
+Each year over 525,000 fine needle aspiration, or FNA, biopsies are performed in the U.S. on thyroid nodules that are suspicious for cancer.
 Approximately 15% to 30% of FNAs analyzed using cytopathology alone yield inconclusive, or indeterminate, results.
 Prior to Afirma, the standard of care for patients with indeterminate cytopathology results was to surgically remove a portion or all of the thyroid to obtain an accurate diagnosis.
-The Afirma solution centers on our Gene Expression Classifier, which we refer to as the GEC.
-The GEC helps physicians reduce the number of unnecessary surgeries by approximately 50% by employing a proprietary 142-gene signature to preoperatively identify benign thyroid nodules among those deemed indeterminate using cytopathology.
+However, between 70-80% of these nodules would be diagnosed as benign after the surgery was completed, meaning the surgeries were unnecessary.
+The GEC helps physicians reduce the number of unnecessary surgeries by approximately 50% by employing a proprietary 142-gene signature to preoperatively identify benign thyroid nodules among those deemed indeterminate by cytopathology alone.
 We have demonstrated the clinical utility and cost effectiveness of the GEC in multiple studies published in peer-reviewed journals and established the clinical validity of the GEC in a study published in The New England Journal of Medicine in 2012.
 We believe the GEC is the only molecular test to meet the criteria established by the National Comprehensive Cancer Network guidelines for moving patients with indeterminate thyroid nodule FNA results from diagnostic surgery to routine monitoring.
-Since we commercially launched Afirma in January 2011, we have received nearly 100,000 FNA samples for evaluation using Afirma and performed nearly 20,000 GECs to resolve indeterminate cytopathology results.
-We estimate the global potentia
+Since we commercially launched Afirma in January 2011, we have received nearly 115,000 FNA samples for evaluation using Afirma and performed over 20,000 GECs to resolve indeterminate cytopathology results.
+The Afirma GEC is covered by Medicare and major commercial pavers, which collectively represent more than 135 million covered lives.
+Afirma is marketed and sold through a global co-promotion agreement with Genyzme Corporation, a subsidiary of Sanofi.
+We intend to expand our molecular cytology franchise to other clinical areas and are in product development for our first product in pulmonology.

 We market and sell Afirma with a sales force consisting of our own sales professionals and members of the Genzyme endocrinology sales team.
 In January 2012, we entered into a co-promotion agreement with Genzyme for the co-exclusive right to promote and market Afirma in the United States and in 40 countries pursuant to which we received a \$10.0 million fee from Genzyme.
 Under the agreement, we are required to pay Genzyme a co-promotion fee that is equal to a percentage of our cash receipts from Afirma.
+On August 12, 2014, we signed a binding Letter of Agreement to amend the co-promotion agreement that would reduce the fee percentage and would define June 30, 2016 as the earliest date either party can terminate the agreement for convenience.
+The companies also agreed to renegotiate the international co-promotion rights and obligations on a country-by-country basis.